 As New England’s first federally designated Hispanic Serving Institution, with a campus in the “Immigrant City,” Lawrence, Massachusetts, Northern Essex Community College has served a significant number of DACA students, as well as many more undocumented students who have been hesitant to register for DACA protections because of the uncertain future of the program.

-One of the brightest stars on our campus right now is a young immigrant.
+One of the brightest stars on our campus right now is a young immigrant who has become a U.S. citizen.

 As a teenager, Sarah Pachano emigrated to Lawrence from the Dominican Republic with her family, seeking better education and employment opportunities.